flakhani-max/wp-test/README.md

 ### Configure GitHub Secrets

-Go to your GitHub repository → Settings → Secrets and variables → Actions, and add:
+Go to your GitHub repository → Settings → Secrets and variables → Actions, and add these **required** secrets:

 | Secret Name | Description | Example |
 |-------------|-------------|---------|